Jackevans47/drf-api/README.md

 - As a use, i want to be able to see the events page so that i can look through any events that may interest me.

+---

+### Target audience

+F1 social is aimed toward fans of F1 who want to be able to share exclusive f1 material with other fans and attand events to meet up.

+### Strategy Trade-Off

+The strategy trade-off is to make the application as user friendly as possible.
+- simple interface;
+- easy to use;
+- intuitive navigation;
+- consistent design;
+- accessible to all users;

+---

+## Future Development

+1. Events creation:

+ - This will allow users to be able to create their own events that their followers can see.

+2. Liking and commenting on events:

+ - This will allow users to be able to interact with events more by allowing them to like and comment on events they like and share their feedback.